Pastor, have you ever had a meltdown in the pulpit?

 One of the men called it “a moronic two minutes.”

-I have had a few moronic two minutes in my long lifetime.
-I know pastors–several in fact–who have had their two minutes of shame.
+I have had a few moronic two minutes in my long lifetime, and expect some of our readers have also.

-One pastor was so exasperated with his small congregation that in a Sunday morning sermon, he berated them for their laziness and unresponsiveness and then, working himself up into a lather, stalked out of the service, leaving his people sitting there.
+I know a pastor who was so exasperated with his small congregation that in a Sunday morning sermon, he berated them for their laziness and unresponsiveness and working himself up into a lather, stalked out of the service, leaving his people sitting there.

-The deacons–I think they had three–went to him that afternoon to try to bring him to his senses.
+The deacons–I think the church had three–went to him that afternoon to try to bring him to his senses.

-So, later, in the evening service, the pastor apologized to the church and kept on talking.
+Later that day, in the evening service, the pastor apologized to the church and kept on talking.
 Big mistake.
-The more he tried to explain why he did it, he slipped into that same rant and once again, walked out of church, leaving the members stunned.
+The more he tried to explain why he did what he had done, he slipped into that same rant and once again, walked out of church, leaving the members stunned.

 You will not be surprised to learn he was fired that week.